Northen-Light/GeraldReactNativeChallenge/THOUGHT_PROCESS.md

 Used typescript for the development of the application and code hierarchy is pretty simple and easy to understand.
 UI code lies in `src` folder of root directory and inside the `src` folder, there are two folders, which are as follows :
-1. `components` - This folder contains all the reusable components used in the application like DrawerMenu, Header, etc.
+1. `components` - This folder contains all the reusable components used in the application like DrawerMenuProvider, Header, etc.
 2. `screens` - This folder contains all the screens of the application.